 This is good for the dog and good for the owner.
 Time spent training and conditioning signifies a devotion to dogs outside of the whelping box.
 Our breeding dogs need recreation and there is nothing they relish more than your full attention.
 Training fulfills this requirement.

 The requirements for membership in the Heritage Dog Breeders Of America are what any dedicated dog breeder can and should achieve.

 Qualifications need not be complicated.
 In addition to the above, a Heritage Dog Breeder does more than pay lip service to “fighting bad legislation”.
 Every HDBA Member regularly gives their time and expertise to local politicians or by contributing time to or funding a national legislative group.

-Even APHIS-USDA-HSUS would find it hard to find fault with HDBA members or to justify spending government resources to regulate such leaders in the dog community.
+No animal rights group or government entity would be able to find fault with HDBA members or to justify spending government resources to regulate such leaders in the dog community.